-Please note that failing to follow the Charter of Kindness and Respect includes all incidents relating to bullying (including cyberbullying), discrimination and harassment.
+Please note that failing to follow the Charter of Kindness and Respect includes all incidents relating to unkind/hurtful behaviour, bullying (including cyberbullying), discrimination and harassment.

 Consequence Reasons Sanction Warning (All Staff) Failure to follow instructions related to the Classroom and Community ground rules.
-Verbal warning issued to remind the student of behaviour expectations and time given to redirect or modify behaviour.
-Staff will refer to Classroom and Community ground rules.
-C1 (All Staff) Not responding to initial verbal warning to modify behaviour.
+Warning issued to remind the student of behaviour expectations and time given to redirect or modify behaviour.
+Staff will refer to Classroom and Community expectations.
+C1 (All Staff) Not responding to initial warning to modify behaviour.
 Behaviour for Learning progress card has missing staff signatures at the end of the school day.
 C1 recorded on Go4Schools -1 BfL points C2 (All Staff) Repetition of any C1 offence or behaviour not improved after receiving a C1 in a lesson.
 Being issued with 3 x C1 in a week.
-Losing a progress card or forgetting to bring a progress card to school.
+Losing a progress booklet or forgetting to bring a progress booklet to school.
 Breach of the Charter of Kindness and Respect (unkind behaviour).
-Not following the ICT Acceptable Use policy (sanctions will be increased for more significant breaches).
-Not following the Mobile Phone policy + confiscation of phone (C2M).
+Not following the ICT Acceptable Use Agreement (sanctions will be increased for more significant breaches).
+Not following the rules relating to mobile phones including contacting home using a device without permission + confiscation of phone (C2M).
 Not using the Highbury Road bridge.
 Eating in a classroom or corridor or littering.
 Casual use of inappropriate language (swearing).
 Refusing to correct a uniform infringement or hand over jewellery.
 Being found in a toilet cubicle with one or more students.
 Bringing banned items into school - medication unless by prior agreement (excluding epipens and inhalers), fidget/spinner (without permission from Learning Support), energy drinks and chewing gum.
-C2 recorded on Go4Schools Detention: 60 minutes -2 BfL points C3 (HOD/HOY/SLG) Breach of the Charter of Kindness and Respect (bullying/discrimination/harassment).
+C2 recorded on Go4Schools Detention: 60 minutes -2 BfL points C3 (HOD/HOY/SLG) Breach of the Charter of Kindness and Respect (unkind/hurtful behaviour/bullying/discrimination/harassment).
 Not following assessment/mock exam protocols.
 Initial refusal to attend a lesson with no valid reason (on-call assistance).
 Arriving 10 minutes or more late to a lesson without a valid reason (on-call assistance).
 Repeated refusal to follow instructions.
 Swearing at or about another student (verbal or non-verbal).
 Being in the vicinity of smokers / vapers.
 Minor damage to school property (e.g. graffiti on desks).
 Truanting from registration / tutor time.
 Going off-site at break or lunchtime without permission.
-Truanting from a lesson.
-Being in an out-of-bounds area.
-2 x missed C2 detentions with no valid reason.
 C3 recorded on Go4Schools Detention: 90 minutes -5 BfL points